haddocking/prodigy/README.md

-  --contact_list        Output a list of contacts --pymol_selection     Output a script to highlight the interface (pymol) -q, --quiet           Outputs only the predicted affinity value -V, --version         Print the version and exit.
+  --contact_list        Output a list of contacts --pymol_selection     Output a script to highlight the interface (pymol) -q, --quiet           Outputs only the predicted affinity value

 Selection Options:

   By default, all intermolecular contacts are taken into consideration, a molecule being defined as an isolated group of amino acids sharing a common chain identifier.
 In specific cases, for example antibody-antigen complexes, some chains should be considered as a single molecule.

   Use the --selection option to provide collections of chains that should be considered for the calculation.
 Separate by a space the chains that are to be considered _different_ molecules.
 Use commas to include multiple chains as part of a single group:

   --selection A B => Contacts calculated (only) between chains A and B.
   --selection A,B C => Contacts calculated (only) between     chains A and C; and B and C.
   --selection A B C => Contacts calculated (only) between     chains A and B; B and C; and A and C.

   --selection A B [A,B C ...]
 ```

-## Example
+## Example single structure

 Download the PDB [3BZD](https://www.rcsb.org/structure/3bzd) and run PRODIGY on it.